joagre/ratatoskr/ideas/r.md

 > `bool` values are referred to by reference.

 > [!NOTE]
-> R is dynamically typed but the goal is to add type inference and
+> R is dynamically typed but the compiler performs Hindley–Milner type
-> gradual typing.
+> inference.

 Reserved words: `if`, `then`, `else`, `match`, `=`, `enum`, `:`, `true`, `false`, `+`, `-`, `*`, `/`, `fn`, `[`, `]`, `{`, `}`,